mrotteveel/fb-datagrip/README.md

 Licensing requirements for documentation under discussion with JetBrains.
 Until that is resolved, **do not** copy information from other Firebird documentation.

+## Function documentation

+The function documentation is defined in `src/functions/` and converted to HTML fragments using asciidoctor.
+Use `gradlew` to rebuild the HTML fragments in `functions/`